-"Providing useful information, in addition to promotional offers, will create a level of anticipation and surprise," Anthony said.
+"Providing useful information, in addition to promotional offers, will create a level of anticipation and surprise," he said.
 "Brands must see text message marketing similar to how they look at joining conversations on Facebook, Instagram and Twitter.
 They must ask themselves how they can add value without being intrusive so what they offer is commensurate with what [consumers] may get from [their friends]."

-Additional reporting by Nicole Fallon.
+Additional reporting by Nicole Fallon and Sammi Caramela.
 Some source interviews were conducted for a previous version of this article.